Soejoedi Wirjoatmodjo: Design philosophy

+The ASEAN secretariat building is designed by architect Soejoedi as a pure geometric form designed in harmony with the land where it stood, a characteristic of his design.

 Soejoedi believed in architectural modernity as a vehicle of liberation from the traces of colonialism.
 He introduced Indonesian locality not as an imitation of traditional icons, forms, and styles; but in the search for spatial principles.
 He placed the Javanese concept of spatial category into his design: the balance of the realm of outside (jaba) and inside (njero), and the gradation of values from preliminary (purwa), intermediary (madya), and inner sanctum (utama or ndalem).

 Soejoedi's design is characterized with pure geometrical composition.
 He put emphasis on the site of his building, making sure that the building is harmonious with said site and its conditions.
 Unlike Friedrich Silaban's grand design e.g. the Istiqlal Mosque, Soejoedi tried not design something that seems too grandiose or megalomaniac.
 Soejoedi realized that architecture is not a pure work of art, but also a public and utilitarian endeavor with respect to aesthetic and human experience such as: safety, comfort, and health.
 In this regard, Soejoedi always tried to open the dialogue between reason and intuition; for him, architecture is the field and playground for both human faculties in the search for something humanly useful and beautiful.

 Post-colonial architecture works

 The Conefo, now the MPR/DPR building.

-Among Soejoedi's work is the Conference of the New Emerging Forces, the Conefo (1964-1983).
+Among Soejoedi's work is the Conference of the New Emerging Forces, the Conefo (1964–1983).
 For this work, Soejoedi interpreted President Sukarno's intention for an image of a total independence from the East communist bloc and the West democratic capitalist bloc by designing a modern complex with no recognizable traces of precedent buildings.

 Another of Soejoedi's project, probably the most infamous, is Duta Merlin Hotel project.
 The project was designed to replace the colonial hotel of Hotel des Indes, a masterpiece of Indies architect F.J.L.
 Ghijsels which was designed as an extraordinary adaptation of Art Deco in the tropical climate of Java, then known as the New Indies Style.
 For Soejoedi, establishing a new architecture for a national pride was probably more important than maintaining an old building with traces of colonialism of the past.

 Below are some of Soejoedi's project.